apache/sedona/docs/api/snowflake/vector-data/Function.md

 ## ST_IsValid

 Introduction: Test if a geometry is well formed.
-The function can be invoked with just the geometry or with an additional flag.
+The function can be invoked with just the geometry or with an additional flag (from `v1.5.1`).
 The flag alters the validity checking behavior.
 The flags parameter is a bitfield with the following options:

 - 0 (default): Use usual OGC SFS (Simple Features Specification) validity semantics.
 - 1: "ESRI flag", Accepts certain self-touching rings as valid, which are considered invalid under OGC standards.